atampy25/simple-mod-framework/docs/Mod Manager.md

 The framework comes with a GUI mod manager - you're looking at it.
-It is capable of managing load orders, importing RPKG and framework.zip mods and helping in the creation of your own mods.
+It is capable of managing deploy order, importing RPKG and framework.zip mods and helping in the creation of your own mods.

 ## Framework ZIP files
 A framework zip file is extracted directly to the `Mods` folder.
 For example, if you are packaging `MyAmazingMod`: